 Led by PGAMA, the Print Strategic Industry Partnership (PrintSIP) consisting of printers, binders and finishers, educational entities, and industry-related non-profits, oversee the development of the program.
-Following are the 4 modules to be developed and delivered under the grant:
+Following are the 4 modules that were developed and delivered under the grant:

-Modules run for 6 weeks, 2 sessions a week, for 3 hours per session and are a combination of lecture and hands-on demonstrations.
-The modules are offered free of charge for attendees.
+Live classes run for 5 weeks, 2 sessions a week, for 2.5 hours per session and Virtual classes run for 4 weeks, 2 sessions a week, for 1.5 hours per session.
+They are a combination of lectures and hands-on demonstrations, with more hands-on in the Live classes.
+These classes are offered free of charge for attendees.